Univalence and completeness of Segal objects: Introduction

-In \cite{aksrezkcompl}, the authors introduce a notion of Rezk-completion of precategories to (univalent) categories in the syntax of Homotopy Type Theory.
-The definition of univalence for precategories naturally generalizes the definition of univalence for type families.
-Indeed, this notion of completion is directly related to what we call univalent completion in Section~\ref{secunivcompl}, rather than Rezk-completion in the strict sense we are considering.
+In \cite{aksrezkcompl}, the authors introduce a notion of Rezk-completion of precategories to categories (say, univalent precategories) in the syntax of Homotopy Type Theory.
+The definition of univalence for precategories naturally generalizes the definition of univalence for type families, and the associated notion of Rezk-completion is in spirit closely related to what we consider in Section~\ref{secsubrezkcompl}.
+Yet note that the definition of a precategory in Homotopy Type Theory is not the same as the definition of a Segal object in a type theoretic fibration category (see Remark~\ref{remintrezkcompl} for some more detail). \end{relatedwork*}